-On October 14, 2020, a syndicate of chartered banks provided the REIT with a \$300.0 million and U.S. \$60.0 million bearing interest at Bankers' acceptance plus 275 basis points and U.S. LIBOR plus 275 basis points, respectively, or prime plus 175 basis points (the "Revolving Credit Facility"), with a maturity of October 14, 2022.
-A standby fee of 0.7% is charged quarterly in arrears based on the average daily undrawn amount.
+On October 14, 2020, a syndicate of lenders provided the REIT with facilities of \$300.0 million (being \$280.0 million as revolving credit facility and \$20.0 million as a swingline credit facility) and U.S. \$60.0 million bearing interest at Bankers' acceptance plus 275 basis points and U.S. LIBOR plus 275 basis points, respectively, or prime plus 175 basis points (the "Revolving Credit Facility"), with a maturity of October 14, 2022.
+A standby fee of 0.6875% was charged quarterly in arrears on the average daily undrawn amount.
 The proceeds of the Revolving Credit Facility were used to repay and cancel the REIT's credit facilities, term loan and one mortgage.
-At the time of funding, the Revolving Credit Facility was secured by seventeen investment properties, two parking lots and the REIT's hotel asset, including 5404 36th Street SE in Calgary Alberta which was disposed of on December 22, 2020 and removed as security from this facility.
-As at December 31, 2020, the security for the Revolving Credit Facility includes: Kings Place, Brunswick Square, Cabot Place, TD Place, 280 Broadway, 84-86 Chain Lake, 1 Eva Road, 1189 Colonel Sam Drive, Saskatchewan Place, 570 Queen Street, 81 Albert Street, Walmart Flin Flon, Blue Cross Centre, 2285 Speakman Drive, 2251 Speakman Drive and the two parking lots located at 286 Broadway Avenue and 68 Smith Street.
-The Revolving Credit Facility is being used by the REIT for general corporate purposes, including acquisitions.
+At the time of funding, the Revolving Credit Facility was secured by seventeen investment properties, two parking lots and the REIT's hotel asset, including 5404 36th Street SE in Calgary, Alberta which was disposed of on December 22, 2020 and removed as facility security.